cu-mkp/research-teaching-companion/content/resources/activity-sheets/activitysheet_hcr-instructor.md

 For a discussion about different approaches to historical reconstruction (a different point of view from Albala’s strict call for “authenticity”)

+Optional additional assignment:
+Ask your students to collaboratively compile a Reconstruction Template document (i.e. a list of things to keep in mind when doing a reconstruction)

 -   Fors, Hjalmar, Lawrence M. Principe, and H. Otto Sibum.
 ‘From the Library to the Laboratory and Back Again: Experiment as a Tool for